parlaynu/s3blast/README.md

 * an s3 bucket
 * an AWS profile with permissions to upload to the bucket

+Or:

+* a Cloudflare account
+* an r3 bucket
+* permissions to upload to the bucket

 If you can upload to the bucket using the AWS CLI, then this will work for you as well.

 ## Operation